Saint Benedict's Monastery (St. Joseph, Minnesota)

 Saint Benedict's Monastery is a monastery (or convent) of the Sisters of the Order of Saint Benedict, in St. Joseph, Minnesota, United States.
-The 17th and current Prioress of Saint Benedict's Monastery is Sister Susan Rudolph, OSB who was installed on June 4, 2017.
+The 18th and current prioress of Saint Benedict's Monastery is Sister Karen Rose, OSB who was installed on June 4, 2023.

 History

 The Sisters trace their roots to Saint Walburg Abbey in Eichstätt, in the Kingdom of Bavaria.
 Six of them emigrated to St. Cloud, Minnesota, in 1857, moving to St. Joseph in 1863.
 Mother Benedicta Riepp, considered the founder of Benedictine women's communities in the United States, is buried in the monastery cemetery.
+Seven sisters from the convent moved to Atchison, Kansas, where they founded the Sisters of Mount St. Scholastica.

 Recognizing the need for higher education, they founded Saint Benedict's Academy in 1878, which developed into the College of Saint Benedict in 1913.
-In 1961, the Sisters transferred ownership of the College, constituting it as a separately incorporated institution.
-As two fiscally independent corporations, the College and the Monastery share adjacent campuses but are governed by two separate Boards (the Monastic Council governs the Sisters).
+In 1961, the Sisters transferred ownership of the college, constituting it as a separately incorporated institution.
+As two fiscally independent corporations, the college and the Monastery share adjacent campuses but are governed by two separate Boards (the Monastic Council governs the Sisters).

 Saint Benedict's Monastery has been the largest Benedictine community of women in the world, with a peak membership of 1,278 in 1946.
 In 2010, it was the largest Benedictine community of women in the United States with nearly 300 members.

 On August 15, 2012, the 27 Sisters living at Saint Bede Monastery became members of Saint Benedict's Monastery.
 On March 27, 2012, the Sisters of Saint Benedict's had voted to receive the Benedictine Sisters of Saint Bede's Monastery in Eau Claire, Wisconsin.
 Their Monastery's land was purchased by the University of Wisconsin for use in a children's education program.